LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/unit-testing/why-test.rst

 .. pull-quote:: You write feature #1 for a program.
 You then move on to feature #2.
 After finishing feature #2, you realize that your changes broke feature #1.

 This is frustrating, right?
-With larger programs, it is common that adding can have unexpected consequences for other parts of a program, potentially breaking them.
+Especially with larger programs, adding new features often causes unexpected problems in other parts of the code, potentially breaking the entire program.
 The introduction of such a bug is known as a **regression**.

-If you have a collection of tests that can run quickly and consistently, you will know *right away* if a regression has been introduced to a program.
-This will allow you to identify and fix it more quickly.
+If you have a collection of tests that can run quickly and consistently, you will know *right away* when a regression appears in your program.
+This allows you to identify and fix it more quickly.

 Tests as Documentation
 ----------------------

 .. index:: ! self-documenting code

-One of the most power aspects of unit testing is that it allows us to clearly define program expectations.
+One of the most powerful aspects of unit testing is that it allows us to clearly define program expectations.
-As you will soon see, a good collection of unit tests can function as a set of *statements* about *how* the program should behave.
+A good collection of unit tests can function as a set of *statements* about *how* the program should behave.
 You and others can read the tests and quickly get an idea of the specifics of program behavior.

 .. admonition:: Example